-The most up-to-date version is published online: https://www.admin.ox.ac.uk/examregs/
+The most up-to-date version of the Exam Regulations for the programme is published online.

 Of particular use are the sections on Regulations for the Conduct of University Examinations and the general regulations at the beginning of the section on the Degree of Master of Science by Coursework, especially the section on the MSc in Global Governance.